Centura College-Newport News

 Is It Hard to Get Into Centura College-Newport News?
 Acceptance Rate & Requirements

 Based in Newport News, Virginia, Centura College-Newport News enrolls students across a range of programs.
-The school reports a graduation rate of roughly 72%.
+The graduation rate is roughly 72%.

 Can I Afford It?